Table of Contents

 - Widen your stance, turn your front toe in a tiny bit, and focus on keeping your hips between your feet if you are unstable.

 - Step forward while minimizing how much your head and front shin lean forward.

 I’d love your feedback on how this works for you and any suggestions you might have.

 Email me at email@example.com.

-Once you get the hip flexor muscles open with poses like Upward Dog, Cobra and basic bridges, you can isolate hip flexor muscles with poses like pigeon.
-In this particular photo, the practitioner has her trunk upright with her pelvis buried in the mat to create a strong stretch on the hip flexors.
-Look how the back leg comes off the floor a bit for the extra stretch.
+Once you get the hip flexor muscles open with poses like Upward Dog, Cobra, and basic bridges, you can isolate hip flexor muscles with poses like the pigeon.
+In this particular photo, the practitioner has her trunk upright with her pelvis buried in the mat to create an intense stretch on the hip flexors.
+Look how the back leg comes off the floor a bit for extra stretch.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.

 Available Framed, Unframed, or on Canvas

 Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
 He has written materials and instructed classes since the mid-90s.
 This includes anatomy, trigger points, cranial, and neuromuscular.